Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

 - `nextflow.config` is the main configuration file that defines the core behaviour of the workflow itself (e.g. `main.nf`).
 It includes parameters (params), and references to profiles.
 To maintain reproducibility, **this file should not be modified during system-specific tuning**.
 It should only change if the underlying workflow logic changes - that is, what gets run.

 - `config/pbspro.config` and `config/slurm.config` define how the pipeline should run on a particular type of HPC system.
-These files specify details such as which executor to use (e.g. PBS Pro or SLURM), whether to use Singularity or Docker, and other runtime behaviour.
+These files specify details such as which executor to use (e.g. PBS Pro or Slurm), whether to use Singularity or Docker, and other runtime behaviour.
 They do not control the internal logic of the pipeline.
 These files should be tailored to match the requirements and setup of the HPC infrastructure you are targeting.
 Working on a new HPC?
 You'll need to make a new config file for it!
 But the good news is you can still ***use the same `nextflow.config` file***.

 - `config/custom.config` is an additional system-specific customisation layer that defines process settings such as CPU and memory requests.
 When developing or adapting a custom pipeline for an HPC environment, this is typically where most tuning happens to fit the specific node architecture, queue constraints, and resource requirements of the data being processed.
 While these settings *could* be included within the same config that defines the executor and other system-specific settings, separating them into a distinct file allows for easier management and modification of resource allocations without altering the core system configuration.
 This modularity is especially useful when experimenting with different resource configurations during pipeline development and testing or when adapting the pipeline for different datasets with varying resource needs.